Envirometrix/PredictiveSoilMapping/docs/Soilmapping_using_mla.md

 #> OOB prediction error:             0.0922
 ```

-this shows that the model is successful with the OOB prediction error of about 0.09.
-This number is rather abstract so we can also check what is the actual classification accuracy using hard classes:
+this shows that the model is successful with an OOB prediction error of about 0.09.
+This number is rather abstract so we can also check the actual classification accuracy using hard classes:

 ```r